 Social Work Bridge

-This program is open to qualified senior psychology/sociology double majors.
+This program is open to qualified senior psychology or sociology majors.
 As a senior, you can take up to 12 hours of graduate credit in St. Louis University’s Master of Social Work program.
 Those credits also count for your undergraduate degree at Maryville University.

 Early Access: M.A. in Rehabilitation Counseling